In the first part of this series, we discussed what a bunion is and its related symptoms.

-The number one reason for patient dissatisfaction with a previous bunion surgery in my practice is a under corrected bunion deformity.
-NOT ALL BUNIONS ARE EQUAL!
+The #1 reason for patient dissatisfaction with a previous bunion surgery in my practice is an under-corrected bunion deformity.
+Not all bunions are created equal!
 Each patient requires a procedure specific to their deformity.
 There is not one procedure for all bunions.
 Unfortunately, many surgeons fix every bunion with the same or similar procedure.
 There are dozens of ways to fix a bunion, and one procedure cannot fix all deformities as every patient’s deformity is unique.

-Most bunion surgeries require an osteotomy, or surgical bone break of bone to correct deformity.
+Most bunion surgeries require an osteotomy, or surgical bone break to correct the deformity.
 Two screws are often used to maintain this correction.
-For larger bunions, the osteotomy choice changes and in the most severe cases a joint if the middle of the foot called the first tarsometatarsal articulation should be fused.
-This removes the angular deformity and after healing still allows normal physical activity.
+For larger bunions, the osteotomy choice changes, and in the most severe cases a fusion of the joint, called the first tarsometatarsal articulation, may be required.
+This removes the angular deformity and still allows normal physical activity after healing.

 The most common poor surgical results and common repair techniques are as follows:

-- If toe deviation is only complaint a procedure in the toe itself called an akin osteotomy can be performed to correct toe deviation
+- If toe deviation is the only complaint, a procedure in the toe itself called an akin osteotomy can be performed to correct toe deviation

 - Hallux varus – an overly aggressive correction has caused the great toe point too far away from the little toes.
 This makes wearing shoes very difficult